singnet/dev-portal/docs/products/DecentralizedAIPlatform/CoreConcepts/SmartContracts/mpe/index.md

 4. Kevin needs to authorize using the signature (using his private key to sign) to let Jack withdraw
 5. Jack verifies the following
     - Signature is authentic;
-    - Amount of AGIX tokens specified is correct (last Authorized Amount from Kevin + Cost of the Service being called) ;
+    - Amount of ASI (FET) tokens specified is correct (last Authorized Amount from Kevin + Cost of the Service being called) ;
     - Amount does not exceed the value of the channel
     - Channel is not very close to expiring or has expired.
 6. Kevin makes a call; Jack now sends the signed authorization to Kevin to “withdraw”.
 The effective balance is 1.